 Laws Imposing Criminal Liability when a Child Gains Access as a Result of Negligent Storage of a Firearm

 Sixteen states and the District of Columbia have laws that impose criminal liability on persons who negligently store firearms, where minors could or do gain access to the firearm.
 Typically, these laws apply whenever the person “knows or reasonably should know” that a child is likely to gain access to the firearm.

 District of Columbia

 There are a number of variations in these types of laws, including whether the child must use the firearm, and whether the firearm must be loaded.
 The most significant variations are described below:

 States Imposing Criminal Liability for Allowing a Child to Gain Access

 The broadest laws apply regardless of whether the child even gains possession of the firearm.
-California, Massachusetts, Minnesota, and the District of Columbia impose criminal liability in circumstances where a child may (Massachusetts) or is likely to (California, Minnesota, District of Columbia) gain access to a firearm.
+California, Massachusetts, Minnesota, Nevada, and the District of Columbia impose criminal liability in circumstances where a child may (Massachusetts and Nevada) or is likely to (California, Minnesota, District of Columbia) gain access to a firearm.
 The laws in Hawaii,41 Maryland, New Jersey, and Texas apply whenever a child gains access to an improperly stored firearm.
 In these states, it is not necessary for the child to actually use the firearm or cause any injury.

 States Imposing Criminal Liability When a Child “May” or “Is Likely To” Gain Access to the Firearm